SButzbach07/Butzbach-Chat/README.md

 * Built-in Sound Board: The chat app has various sounds from memes that can be played.
 More information can be found in the Sound Phrases section of this page.
 * Audio Disabler: If you find someone who spams sounds annoying, use the Disable Audio checkbox in the Settings menu to prevent any sounds from being played.
 However, this does not stop any sounds currently playing.
 Alternatively, you can mute the tab and prevent any sounds, currently playing or not, to not being played at all.
 However, you will need to enable it if you want to hear any sound, even the notification beeps.
 * Chat Filter: Any profane words found in a message will be censored and replaced with asterisks.
 There will be an option in the Settings menu to disable this, but I HIGHLY SUGGEST you keep the filter on.
 The chat filter uses the _censorjs_ NPM package.
+* Default Chat Room: This chat room will stay available for everyone who do not want to make their own chat rooms and deal with other ways to send codes around.
+A placeholder user will stay in this room to prevent it from getting deleted if everyone leaves the room.
+You are unable to interact with the user, and the user will "tell" you the same thing.
+Room code is "butzbach".

 Some computers don't have a number pad, which includes an Enter key.